 Here are some of the places visited as part of this program: Toronto, Québec, New York, Trois Rivières, Rimouski, Percé, l’île aux coudres, Saguenay, Bouctouche, Baie-Saint-Paul, Halifax, Tadoussac, Shawanigan, Sherbrooke, Mont Tremblant, Niagara Falls, London, Ottawa, Boston, Saguenay, Granby, Moncton, Jonquière, Gaspé et Lake Placid.

-The next trip will be in New York from April 19th to April 22th.
-For more information.
+The last trip was in New York from April 19th to April 22th.

 Voyages, les ailes d’or